 The U.S. Department of Education requires NPC to annually publish cost and time for completion data on Career & Technical Education certificate programs.
 You can access the current data online at www.npc.edu/fire-science.

-Employment of firefighters is projected to grow 5 percent from 2014 to 2024, about average for all occupations.
+Employment of firefighters is projected to grow 7 percent through 2026, about average for all occupations.
 Competition for jobs will likely be intense.
 Physically fit applicants with high test scores and paramedic training should have the best job prospects.

-The median annual salary for North Nonmetropolitian Arizona was \$51,930 in May 2017.

-(SOC 33-2011) Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2017-18 Edition.
+The median annual salary for North Nonmetropolitan Arizona was \$33,700, with the Arizona median salary \$45,150 and the national \$53,240 in May 2018.
+Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2018-19 Edition.
+(May 2018, SOC 33-2011)